Idoma language

-Idoma is the second official language spoken in Benue State in southeast-central Nigeria, by approximately one million people (2020 estimate).
-The Idoma language is made up of the dialects of Agatu, Otukpo, Otukpa, Orokam, Akpa Agila, Utonkon, Igede, Etilo, Iyala.
+Idoma (Ìdɔ́mà) is the second official language spoken in Benue State in southeast-central Nigeria, by approximately one million people (2020 estimate).
+The Idoma language is made up of the dialects of Agatu, Edumoga, Otukpo, Otukpa, Orokam, Akpa Agila, Utonkon, Igede, Etilo, Iyala.
 The Idoma people are predominantly hunters, farmers and fishermen.
-They are bordered to the north by Nasarawa, south by cross river, east by Taraba and west by Enugu and Kogi States.
+They are bordered to the north by Nasarawa, south by Cross River, east by Taraba and west by Enugu and Kogi States.